agx540/AngularPlayground/Angular.md

 ## 26 Angular Animations

+### How to add to project

+- You probably need to install the new animations package (running the command never hurts): npm install --save @angular/animations
+- Add the BrowserAnimationsModule  to your imports[]  array in AppModule
+- This Module needs to be imported from @angular/platform-browser/animations'  => import { BrowserAnimationsModule } from '@angular/platform-browser/animations' (in the AppModule!)
+- You then import trigger , state , style  etc from @angular/animations  instead of @angular/core

+### How to add to components

 ## 27 Adding Offline Capabilities with Service Workers

 ## 28 A Basic Introduction to Unit Testing in Angular Apps